 Credit Risk Management

 The company employs a part-time credit risk officer to manage its credit risk.
 This individual is responsible for the preparation of all initial and ongoing credit reviews, the review and circulation of aged debtors reports on a monthly basis and monitoring of credit exposures against limits.
 After credit line approval, credit lines are reviewed again at least annually.
 The company has established authorisation requirements for credit approval levels.
 In selling copper concentrate to smelters, the company insists on the provision of a letter of credit from an acceptable bank to mitigate its credit (and country) risk.
-Although the use of such letter of credit may reduce the company’s customer credit risk below the level for which MG Trade Services approval is required, MG Trade Services is still consulted about such trades prior to the company being contracted.
+Although the use of such letter of credit may reduce the company’s customer credit risk below the level for which MG plc approval is required, MG plc is still consulted about such trades prior to the company being contracted.

 Commitments and Contingencies